Minnesota Accredited Colleges

 Note: Courses completed more than seven years ago must be supplemented by recent work experience and/or continuing education in the topical area.
 Further documentation will be requested by the Board office.

 University of Minnesota, Crookston, offers a bachelors degree in health management through a combination of on-campus and distance learning courses.
-Students who are already degreed may enroll to complete all or some of the courses to meet licensure requirements.Online learning is available to meet the boards requirements for organizational management, managerial accounting, gerontology, health care and medical needs, nursing facility services, human resources, regulatory management, and information uses and practicum.
+Students who are already degreed may enroll to complete all or some of the courses to meet licensure requirements.Online learning is available to meet BENHA's requirements for organizational management, managerial accounting, gerontology, health care and medical needs, nursing facility services, human resources, regulatory management, and performance improvement in healthcare and practicum.
+This program is accredited by the National Association of Boards for Long Term Care Administrators (NAB) and is an approved academic program for the Health Service Executive (HSE).

 Contact: Susan Klassen, MBA, RN, LNHA, Lecturer and Program Director, Health Management and Applied Health, Math, Science and Technology, University of Minnesota, Crookston, 151 Dowell Annex, 2900 University Ave, Crookston, MN 56716.